I had a conversation with a student recently about the difference between the words pivot and change.

 So here’s what you need to do to pivot your mindset: do whatever you can to get to a place of calm.
 Don’t try to solve all the problems right now.
 Just get to a place of calm.
 Then you can get perspective.
 Only then can you make decisions.

 Part of the mindset pivot is accountability.
 It’s tough to uplevel your income without help.
-Inside my 30 Days to $5k course we’ll dig into the nitty gritty of your business and work a plan for you to hit $5k months consistently.
-It’s the process I’ve used to get clear on my business and make more money without overwhelm and burnout.
-I offer it as a LIVE program a few times a year and if you’d like to get notification when it’s next offered you can get on the waitlist here.
+Inside The Empowered Lab, we’ll dig into the nitty gritty of your business–from starting to growing–and work a plan for you to hit $5k months consistently.
+These are the processes I’ve used to get clear on my business and make more money without overwhelm and burnout.
+New material is dropping every month, so get in now and start binge-watching!

 I’ve made a ton of resources free to my community during this crisis.
 This feels really good for me to do this.